Diagnosis

 - What is the long-term outlook for my child?

-- Should my child or I be tested for the genetic mutations associated with this condition?
+- Should my child or I be tested for the gene changes that are linked to this condition?

 - What other specialists should my child see?